- Fixed Fee Pricing

 How are they able to charge a fee and collect commissions?

 The Series 6 and 7 licenses enable fee-based advisors to collect commissions from selling mutual funds and/or investment products like annuities and the Series 65 allows them charge you an additional advisory fee on top of the commissions you already paid!
+The Series 66 license is simply a blend of the two.
 In the industry this is referred to "financial double-dipping" or "the wearing of two hats".
 Don't get caught in this expensive trap!

 Fee-only fiduciary wealth advisors will only hold the Series 65 license and professional designations and do not offer commission-based investments to their clients.